diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us002/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of all registered professions
+* List of all registered jobs
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)